Richard Montgomery: Aftermath

 Janet would outlive Montgomery by 53 years.
 Janet always referred to him as "my general" or "my soldier" and guarded his reputation.
 After his death, Janet moved to the house near Rhinebeck on which Montgomery had begun work before the war.
 Janet remained interested in politics for the rest of the war and was always a harsh critic of Loyalists.
 After the war, former Continental Army general Horatio Gates proposed marriage to her, but she declined.
 In 1789, Janet stopped in New York City on her way to visit some of Montgomery's relatives in Ireland.
 She attended Washington's inaugural ball that followed his swearing as president, and also visited Washington and his family several times more.
-She sailed for Ireland soon after, and returned to America in 1790 after she had a falling out with her sister-in-law over British-American politics.

 In 1818, Stephen van Rensselaer, Governor of New York, obtained permission for Montgomery's remains to be moved from Quebec to New York.
 In June 1818, Montgomery's remains set off for New York City.
 On 4 July they arrived in Albany and took a boat down the Hudson to New York City.
 Janet stood out on her porch and watched the boat bring Montgomery's remains down the river, fainting at the sight.
 When his remains arrived in New York City, 5,000 people attended the procession.
-His remains were interred on 8 July, next to his monument at St. Paul's Chapel in Manhattan, which had been completed in 1776.
+His remains were interred on 8 July, next to his monument at St. Paul's Chapel in Manhattan, which had been completed in 1776 and, at the time, was under the care of Joseph Hewes in North Carolina.
 Janet was pleased with the ceremony and wrote, "What more could I wish than the high honor that has been conferred on the ashes of my poor soldier."

 Years later, when Andrew Jackson was corresponding with Edward Livingston he wrote "Present me in the most respectful terms to your aged sister [Janet].
 Says to her, if I ever should be within one hundred miles of her dwelling I will visit and have the high honor of shaking by the hand the revered relict of the patriotic Genrl.
 Montgomery, who will ever live in the hearts of his countrymen."
 Three months after this letter, Janet died, on 6 November 1824.

 Memorials

-Montgomery's home in Rhinebeck, New York, is now the General Montgomery House, a historic house museum moved from Montgomery Street to 77 Livingston Street.
+Montgomery's home in Rhinebeck, New York, is now the General Richard and Janet Livingston Montgomery House, a historic house museum moved from Montgomery Street to 77 Livingston Street.
 The oldest structure in the Village of Rhinebeck, the building is also used for monthly meetings of the Chancellor Livingston Chapter of the Daughters of the American Revolution.